crosswordnexus/html5-crossword-solver/TECHNICAL_DETAILS.md

 ## 1. Core Engine & State Management

-The solver is built around the `CrossWord` class in `js/crosswords.js`.
+The solver is built around the `CrossWord` class in `src/crosswords.js` (compiled to `js/crosswords.js` by Vite).
 It manages the lifecycle of a crossword puzzle, from parsing and rendering to user interaction and saving.

 - **Data Model:** It relies on `lib/jscrossword_combined.js` (JSCrossword) for the underlying puzzle logic, such as determining word boundaries, numbering, and solution checking.
-- **UI Architecture:** The solver uses a template-based approach (defined as a string in `js/crosswords.js`) that is injected into a parent container.
+- **UI Architecture:** The solver uses a template-based approach (defined as a string in `src/constants.js`) that is injected into a parent container.
 - **Event Handling:** Interaction is handled via a mix of direct DOM listeners and a hidden `<input>` element used to capture mobile keyboard events and ensure consistent input behavior across platforms.

 ## 2. Platform-Specific Implementations